-A celebration of life is a way for family and friends to get together and pay tribute to a loved one who’s passed away.
-The aim is to look back at the positive effect they had during their life instead of grieving their death as you would at a traditional funeral service.
+A celebration of life is a way for family and friends to get together and pay tribute to a loved one who’s passed away in a cheerful and uplifting way.
+While all funerals can be sad, a celebration of life service aims to focus on the positive, showing gratitude that you were able to have a connection with your loved one while they were here.
 It’s all about concentrating on the good times you had with them and celebrating their personality.

 What happens at a celebration of life service?